stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 when used with respect to something physical, i.e., the Universe or its part, or something logical, e.g., a data object.
 Having the now- or current state of something, that we will refer to as `X`, implies the two following premises:
 * existence of absolute time, which allows us to talk about snapshots of `X`;
-* the ability to explore a snapshot of `X` while `X` is not changing, as otherwise our snapshot is not the current, but an outdated one;
+* the ability to explore a snapshot of `X` while `X` is not changing, as otherwise our snapshot is not the current but an outdated one;
 I did not find a better name for this then the contemporaneity premise.

 ### [](#absolute-time){:.section-link}The absolute time premise {#absolute-time}